sdmirch/instagram-influencer-graph/README.md

 ## Evaluation
 Performance was evaluated by:
-- Determining if elite influencers were already endorsing products, meaning that industry experts had deemed them to be influencers already.
+- Determining if top influencers were already endorsing products, meaning that industry experts had deemed them to be influencers already.
-- Checking if elite influencers on the leaderboard shave posts which show up in the "top results" of the search page for the #womenwhoclimb hashtag, which shows trending content.
+- Checking if top influencers on the leaderboard shave posts which show up in the "top results" of the search page for the #womenwhoclimb hashtag, which shows trending content.